 Any connections made on a site like LinkedIn by an employee during the course of business could well belong to the business.
 This is an issue you should clarify in your policy document from the start.

 Should I show my social media policy to a lawyer?

 It’s a good idea to get a lawyer to check your social media policy to ensure you are adequately protected.

 It doesn’t have to be long and complicated.
-The Australian Broadcasting Company, for instance, has come up with just four guidelines:
+Here are four simple guidelines: